tsackton/taelgar/Gazetteer/Eastern Green Sea Region/Ursk.md

 (the basic idea is roughly the northern parts of Atlantic Canada, perhaps with a bit more snow; or maybe the southern/coastal parts of Siberia - long winters, cold but modulated by the ocean, a fair bit of snow, warm short summers, and mostly forest/boreal swamp ecosystems)
 ### Geography

 Ursk is dominated by its coastal cities.
 The vast majority of the population lives within 50 miles of the coast, and the only major population centers are here, including the four “trade cities” with ports at which foreigners are allowed to dock.
-Among the most prominent of these is Praznitsky, in the western part of the country.
+Among the most prominent of these is [[Praznitsky]], in the western part of the country.
 The interior of Ursk is sparsely populated, and contains no large cities and few towns.
 ### Culture and Politics

 #### The Krev rites and the Rodnya